 Scombridae

 Mackerels and Tunas – Medium to large and elongate to very robust.
-The body is somewhat compressed to rounded in cross-section.
-Dorsal fins and short-based and well-separated and insert into grooves.
-A series of finlets follow second dorsal and anal fins.
-Two oblique keels at caudal-fin are present in all.
-Many also have a lateral keel on the caudal peduncle (Kells and Carpenter 2011).
+Body somewhat compressed to rounded in cross-section.
+Dorsal fins short-based and well-separated, inserting into grooves.
+Series of finlets follow second dorsal and anal fins.
+Two oblique keels at caudal-fin present; may also have a lateral keel on the caudal peduncle (Kells and Carpenter 2011).

 Acanthocybium solandri – Wahoo